Startup Stock Options 101: A comprehensive guide to start equity including a detailed Equity Checklist.

 2) What is the current Fair Market Value of the common stock? (and how does that affect your taxes?).

-Knowing how many options you have vested will let you calculate the cost of the exercise (simply multiply total vested options times your exercise price).
+Knowing how many options you have vested will let you calculate the cost of the exercise (simply multiply total vested options times your strike price).
 If you can early-exercise, this could allow you to exercise un-vested options and can help save significantly on taxes (just make sure to file an 83b!).
 Once you know how much your exercise will cost, it is then important to understand your potential tax liability.
 In order to know how much you may owe in taxes, you will need to know the current 409a price or FMV of the common stock.
 If your company has an equity portal it can often be easily found there, otherwise you may need to reach out to the company.

 If you have NSOs you will owe income tax when you exercise, the amount is withheld by your company, and can be found either in your equity portal or by asking someone at your company (usually controller, stock plan admin, etc).